geogardenclub/geogardenclub.github.io/docs/related-work.md

   * These tools all emphasize (and provide support for) commercial, for-profit farming (albeit on a small scale).
   * Several focus on record-keeping required for organic certification.
   * Several focus on people management.
+  * None have mechanisms to share data with neighboring farms.

 ## Citizen Science technologies